shaik1002/biggitlabbomb/doc/user/workspace/gitlab_agent_configuration.md

 ## Legacy agent authorization strategy

 In GitLab 17.1 and earlier, an agent doesn't have to be allowed to be available in a group for creating workspaces.
-You can use an agent present anywhere in the top-level group (or the root group) of a workspace project to create a workspace, as long as the remote development module is enabled and you have at least the Developer role for the top-level group.
+You can use an agent present anywhere in the top-level group (or the root group) of a workspace project to create a workspace, as long as the remote development module is enabled and you have at least the Developer role for the root group.
-For example, if the path to your workspace project is `top-level-group/subgroup-1/subgroup-2/workspace-project`, you can use any configured agent in `top-level-group` and in any of its subgroups.
+For example, if the path to your workspace project is `top-group/subgroup-1/subgroup-2/workspace-project`, you can use any configured agent in `top-group` and in any of its subgroups.

 ## Workspace settings